HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Func/NIFReadEntriesExt.md

 ERR_COLLECTION_HANDLE - On closed/invalid collection handle.
 ERR_NIF_VIEW_DELETED - If view has been deleted.
 ERR_BAD_COLLATION_NUM - If collation number is negative or greater than number of collations in view.
+ERR_INVALID_ARG_TYPE	- In case of issue in object creation will exit here.
+JSON_INVALID_SIZE  - If input size is NULL but continues by reporting error.
+JSON_PARSE_ERROR - In case of error in Json parsing  but continues by reporting error.
+JSON_OBJECT_INVALID - If return JSON is not a valid JSON but continues by reporting the error.

 CollectionPos  -  A pointer to a COLLECTIONPOSITION indicating the last note in the collection that was read by NIFReadEntriesExt.
 If the entire collection is not read by a call to NIFReadEntriesExt, this COLLECTIONPOSITION can be used as input into the next call to NIFReadEntriesExt.
 In this case, be sure to set the skip navigate flag and skip count so that the last note read in the previous call to NIFReadEntriesExt is skipped.